GioF71/yt-helper/README.md

 DIRECTORY_PER_CHANNEL|If set to `1`, a directory will be created with the name of channel/uploader, defaults to `0`

 Channels do not work (at least before the latest pytube update, which I have not tried yet), because the application always gets an empty list when trying to retrieve the list of video urls.

+#### Playlist format

+A playlist can be provided as is (just the id), or along with a start date which will be used to download videos published after the specified date.
+Example:

+`PLAYLIST_LIST=PL12345,PL23456`

+or

+`PLAYLIST_LIST=PL12345:2023-08-01,PL23456`

+When specifying the date, only videos published after (and including) August the 1st 2023 will be processed for playlist with id `PL12345`.

+#### Channel name format

+The considerations made for [Playlist Format](#playlist-format) apply, just replace the playlist id with the channel name.

 ### Volumes